suhaschandra/Data-Visualization/README.md

 # Data-Visualization
-Scripts for genomic data visualization
+Tutorials for various genomic data visualization approaches
 ## Clustering
 **Disclaimer:**
 This section will be written in continuation of the analysis started in the "timecourse" repository, which details a simplified pipeline for the computational statistical package "maSigPro."
 The following code and tutorial should still be applicable for any pipeline seeking to use the "STEM" visualization tool.